 TETHER is the meeting place for Zoey Cane Belyea and Devon J. Adams as they explore new ways of storytelling combining dance and theatre.
 They rehearse often and perform freely throughout the process.
-Tether is the tension that hold me to you, the space between my knowing and your knowing, the cord we balance our questions on.
+Tether is the tension that holds me to you.
+It is the space between my knowing and your knowing; the cord we balance our questions on.
 Tether is the way sometimes one follows and sometimes one leads.
-Tether is a restriction that sets us free.
+Tether is a boundary that sets us free.

 Zoey Cane Belyea is a performer especially interested in collaborative ensemble work, physical theatre, and dance.
 She has worked with several companies including Seattle Shakespeare Company, Book-It Repertory Theatre, Theater Schmeater, Gale Theatre Company, Mouth Radio, and several collaborations with Joanna Garner including the trampoline drug dream, Wild Places.
 Her performance in Crooked at Theater Schmeater earned a Seattle Times Footlight Award for best performance in 2010.

 Zoey has directed several student and professional performances and is a practiced leader of devising processes.
 She served as the Director for the Paramount Theatre’s Youth Theatre Company, teaching devising and bring student voices and stories to the professional stage.
 She also serves as the Artistic Director of TETHER theatre/dance, a collective with whom she develops new work that lives in the edge environment between traditional theatre and dance.

 Through her background in physical theatre, Zoey continues to explore her relationship with dance.
 She develops original movement and dance with ensembles of all types and abilities.

 Zoey is currently working on two collaborative dance projects.
 Was it the Wind began in workshop at the Oregon Fringe Festival.
 This piece explore listening and our relationship to truth and is being created in collaboration with Erin Bednarz’s sound design.